pocc/pre-commit-hooks/README.md

 shellcheck keeps things simple by relaying arguments as `shellcheck "$@"`.
-This is not possible with several C/C++ linters because they exit 0 when there are errors. pre-commit registers failures by non-zero exit codes, which results in false "passes".
+This is not possible with several C/C++ linters because they exit 0 when there are errors.
+The pre-commit framework registers failures by non-zero exit codes, which results in false "passes".
+Additionally, these scripts provide more verbose error messages and version locking.

 ## Additional Resources